Nellaker-group/happy/README.md

 and/or test nodes.
 All other nodes will be marked as training nodes.

 We provide the training data and ground truth annotations for training the graph model across the cell graphs of two placenta WSIs, as per the paper.
-The training data is found under `projects/placenta/embeddings/` and the ground truth annotations are found under `projects/placenta/annotations/graph`.
+The training data should be placed under `projects/placenta/embeddings/` and the ground truth annotations in under `projects/placenta/annotations/graph`.

 To train the graph tissue model on this data, run: